wjabbour/guardian-web-client/README.md

 # Required Tools to Deploy Site

+### VSCode
+VSCode is basically an advanced text editor.
+It makes viewing and updating the source code much easier.
+Go [here](https://code.visualstudio.com/download) to download VSCode.

 ### Node
 Node is a JavaScript runtime and also includes the package manager `npm`. `npm` is used to install all of the packages needed to run the site.